applitools/example-playwright-python/README.md

 ```

 The main test case spec is [`test_acme_bank.py`](tests/test_acme_bank.py).
+By default, the project will run tests with Ultrafast Grid.
+You can change these settings in [`conftest.py`](tests/conftest.py).

 To execute tests, set the `APPLITOOLS_API_KEY` environment variable
 to your [account's API key](https://applitools.com/tutorials/guides/getting-started/registering-an-account),